The Juiciest Baked Chicken Breast You’ll Ever Make

 Preparation Steps

-- Remove from oven, tent with foil, and let rest for 5 minutes before serving.
+- Remove from the oven, cover loosely with foil, and let the chicken rest for 5-10 minutes before slicing.

 Notes